xalanq/cf-tool/README.md

 ### I cannot use `cf` command

-You should put the `cf` program to a path (e.g. `/usr/bin` in Linux) which has been added to system environment variable PATH.
+You should put the `cf` program to a path (e.g. `/usr/bin/` in Linux) which has been added to system environment variable PATH.

 Or just google "how to add a path to system environment variable PATH".

-### What's the `cp` command in the GIF above

-`cp` is a system command, meaning copy a file.

-In the GIF above, I just copied the file (already written) to current path.
-So I didn't need to write codes.

-In fact, you can run `cf gen` to generate a code (named as "a.cpp" or otherelse) from a template into current path.

 ### How to add a new testcase